deibit/cansina/README.md

 News
 ====

+13-03-2017  New option: -R autoscan robots.txt and use it as a payload

 26-01-2017  Fixed 'InsecureRequestsWarning' message

 10-08-2016  Added '-u' option to utils/viewer.py to show what payload you used in a given project